 Santa Barbara has two top-rated, championship golf courses located within minutes of each other.
 Right along the coast, Sandpiper Golf Club consistently ranks among the top courses in the country.
 Designed by William F. Bell, the seaside links layout has a 74.5 championship rating.
 Just up the road from Sandpiper, Glen Annie Golf Club sits in the foothills and the course offers both ocean and mountain views—and is equally well-known for its craft brews.
 In town, Santa Barbara Golf Club is considered one of the longest “short courses” in Southern California and offers a very affordable option to get out on the green.

 The Santa Barbara Botanic Garden is a living museum featuring 78 acres of California native plants with five miles of walking trails through landscapes ranging from redwoods and chaparral to desert.
-Most of the exhibits are accessible via stone-paved pathways, which are wheelchair friendly, and free admission is offered to seniors ages 60+ six times a year (2022 dates: April 20, June 15, August 17, October 19 and December 14).
+Most of the exhibits are accessible via stone-paved pathways, which are wheelchair friendly, and free admission is offered to seniors ages 60+ six times a year (check the official website for specific dates).
 In Montecito, Ganna Walska’s Lotusland is another spectacular garden that opens to the public for docent-led and self-guided tours by reservation from February through November.
 Standard tours require walking and being on foot for approximately 90 minutes, and a modified tour can be created for seniors using wheelchairs and walkers.

 Santa Barbara is an exciting destination for wine lovers, with more than 200 regional wineries producing award-winning vintages.
 The Santa Barbara Urban Wine Trail offers dozens of tasting rooms located right in town.
 Seniors may particularly appreciate the easy-to-navigate and calm indoor-outdoor tasting rooms tucked away in historic El Paseo, including Grassini Family Vineyards and Jamie Slone Wines.
 Other lovely in-town tasting rooms include Folded Hills on Montecito’s Coast Village Road and Summerland Wines in the quaint town of Summerland.